Complete Information on 3 Published Clinical Studies

 RESULTS

-HairMax Laser Comb® was used as monotherapy in six patients (two female, four male), and as a concomitant therapy in 26 patients (19 female, seven male).
+Hairmax Laser Comb® was used as monotherapy in six patients (two female, four male), and as a concomitant therapy in 26 patients (19 female, seven male).

 In summary, eight patients (three female, five male) showed significant improvement, 20 patients (14 female, six male) moderate improvement, and four patients (four female, zero male) no improvement